cobalthq/cobalt-product-public-docs/content/en/Getting started/What to Expect/report-contents.md

 Our pentest reports include what you need to further secure your systems.
 {{% /pageinfo %}}

-We provide four different types of pentest reports:
+We provide following types of pentest reports:

 {{% pentest-report-types %}}

 Our Full Report + Finding Details includes all of the following sections.
-Our other reports leave out some of these sections.
-If you've purchased an appropriate {{% ptaas-tier %}}, you can customize what you see in any of these reports.
+If you've purchased an appropriate
+{{% ptaas-tier %}}, you can customize what you see in all but the Attestation Letter.

+The Attestation Letter is a one-page report that you can share with external stakeholders such as prospects or customers.
+We base the letter on our [Executive Summary](#executive-summary).

 {{% alert title="Note" color="note" %}}
 We do not leave out any finding details from the Full Report + Finding Details report.